 When the meeting is ready to start, contact the advisor’s assistant or the advisor and have them personally greet the client and escort them to the meeting room.
 This is another gesture of hospitality that lets the client know you care about them.

-Tell the client, Mrs. Anderson, we will be meeting in our Concord conference room.
+Tell the client, Mr. Jones, we will be meeting in our Concord conference room.
 It’s just a few steps down this hallway, would you like to follow me and I will take you?
 Wait a moment for them to collect their beverage or belongings.

 Doing this will let the client know you are personally attending to their comfort and needs.
 It shows you are willing to stop what you are doing to ensure their comfort, so they do not get lost.
 It is a further exemplification of a gracious, welcoming atmosphere.

 As the manager of the front desk, or a staff member sitting in close proximity, you may find yourself in a hectic situation with multiple calls coming in or guests arriving at the same time.
 You may be asked a question you are unsure how to answer.
 The key to managing these situations is to keep your cool, especially if another client is listening within earshot.
 Remember, clients are always observing your behavior.

 What to do When the Advisor is Running Late…and the Client is Waiting